GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 name: colour gradients saturation example
 width: 750px
 ---
 Examples for different colour gradients translated into black and white.
 Pay attention to the saturation gradient under each example.
+Source: Stauffer, Reto & Mayr, Georg & Dabernig, Markus & Zeileis, Achim.
+(2014).
+Somewhere Over the Rainbow: How to Make Effective Use of Colors in Meteorological Visualizations.
+Bulletin of the American Meteorological Society.
+96. 140710055335002.
+10.1175/BAMS-D-13-00155.1.
 ```

 Colour gradients can also encompass multiple hues: